 We are interested in molecular mechanisms underlying plant's responses to environment.
 Plants have evolved plastic developmental programs with both genetic and epigenetic basis to adapt their sessile mode of life to changing environment.
-Using an angiosperm, Arabidopsis thaliana and a liverwort, Marchantia polymorpha as model systems, we have been investigating (1) regulation of growth phase transition (especially, flowering) in response to environmental signals, (2) long-distance systemic signaling in the control of development, (3) tissue-specific roles of circadian clock for optimal environmental responses, (4) sexual reproduction processes, and (5) origin and evolution of regulatory systems for plastic development.
+Using an angiosperm, Arabidopsis thaliana and a liverwort, Marchantia polymorpha as model systems, we have been investigating (1) regulation of growth phase transition (especially, flowering) in response to environmental signals, (2) long-distance systemic signaling in the control of development, (3) role of circadian clock in cell differentiation, (4) sexual reproduction processes, and (5) origin and evolution of regulatory systems for plastic development.